Job Search Strategies That Actually Work

 The Referral Channel Is More Important Than Ever

-Internal referrals still convert at a rate 5-10x higher than cold applications, depending on the company.
-Getting referred moves you past the ATS filter entirely and puts you in the "warm candidate" pile, which is a completely different conversation.
+Internal referrals convert at a rate 5–10x higher than cold applications, depending on the company.
+Getting referred moves you past the ATS filter entirely and puts you in the "warm candidate" pile, which is a completely different conversation than being one of 300 cold applicants.

-You don't need to know someone well to ask for a referral.
+Here's the thing: you don't need to know someone well to ask for a referral.
 A second-degree LinkedIn connection who works at your target company is enough.
-Reach out with a specific message: "I'm applying for [role] — would you be willing to pass along my resume internally?"
+Reach out with a specific message: "I'm applying for [role].
+Would you be willing to pass along my resume internally?"
 Most people say yes if you ask directly and keep it low-friction.

-Before you reach out, make sure your LinkedIn profile is in good shape.
-Our guide on LinkedIn profile optimisation covers what to fix before people start looking at you.
+Before you start reaching out, make sure your LinkedIn profile is in good shape.
+Our guide on LinkedIn profile optimization covers what to fix before people start looking at you.

 Company-Direct Applications

-A significant number of roles don't get posted on job boards.
-Companies post on their own careers pages first — sometimes exclusively.
+A significant number of roles don't get posted on job boards at all.
+Companies post on their own careers pages first, sometimes exclusively, and by the time a role hits LinkedIn or Indeed, it's already got a full pipeline.
 If you have a list of target companies, check their careers pages directly once a week.

 You can automate this with RSS tracking.
 Greenhouse, Lever, and Workday all have parseable feeds.
 Set them up once and stop checking manually.
 Our guide on job feed RSS tracking shows you exactly how.